A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Evaluation

 \paragraph{Accuracy-based Metrics.} When tasks have a clear objective outcome, accuracy-based metrics are used.
 For answering questions about long histories, accuracy or memory accuracy directly assesses the alignment of the final response with the ground truth answer \citep{yang2018hotpotqa, zhong2024memorybank, du2024perltqa}.
-F1 eases exact matching by giving credit for partial overlap at the token level.
+F1 relaxes the exact-match criterion by giving credit for partial overlap at the token level.
 This is especially prevalent when responses do not match exactly but have some variance \citep{trivedi2022musique, deng2023mind2web}.
 When the benchmark evaluates an explicit memory module, Recall@K, Mean Average Precision (MAP), and Normalized Discounted Cumulative Gain (NDCG)@K become central because they separate “did the system retrieve the right evidence” from “did the generator phrase the answer well.”
-Recall@K checks to see if at least one relevant item is in the top-$k$ retrieved results \citep{wulongmemeval}.
+Recall@K measures the fraction of relevant items that appear among the top-$K$ retrieved results \citep{wulongmemeval}.
 MAP and NDCG@K, on the other hand, also take into account the quality of the ranking and give systems that put relevant memories first a higher score \citep{kohar2025benchmark}.
 For interactive agents, correctness is instead defined by environment evaluators, so Success Rate (SR) or Goal Completion (GC) represents whether the agent finishes tasks end-to-end \citep{zhouwebarena, zheng2025lifelongagentbench}.
-For code and tool-use settings, Pass@K and Resolved Rate (RR) measure whether at least one of the top-$k$ attempts solves the task or resolves an issue \citep{yao2025tau, jimenez2025swe}.
-In addition, memory-centric benchmarks increasingly add failure-mode assessment that are hard to capture with end-task accuracy alone.
+For embodied agents, additional metrics such as path-length weighted success rate (SPL), navigation efficiency, and interaction success rate are commonly used to capture execution quality beyond binary completion.
+For code and tool-use settings, Pass@K and Resolved Rate (RR) measure whether at least one of $K$ sampled attempts solves the task or resolves an issue \citep{yao2025tau, jimenez2025swe}.
+In addition, memory-centric benchmarks increasingly add failure-mode assessments that are hard to capture with end-task accuracy alone.
 Memory Integrity quantifies whether extracted memories cover the required memory points, and False Memory Rate measures how often systems introduce fabricated or incorrect memories during storage, update, or use \citep{chen2025halumem}.